Oligo Sequence Analyzer

 The Sequence Playground is a quick single-paste QC surface that calculates six useful checks from one sequence input: melting temperature (Tm) using SantaLucia 1998 nearest-neighbor thermodynamics, GC content with risk assessment, secondary structure prediction (hairpins and self-dimers with ΔG values), molecular weight, molar extinction coefficient (ε₂₆₀), and an overall primer quality score graded A through D.

 Use this page when you want a fast exploratory check.
-For a full OligoAnalyzer-style workflow with parameter presets, hetero-dimer checks, BLAST handoff, mismatch effects, and deeper primer review, use the Primer Analyzer.
+For parameter presets, hetero-dimer checks, BLAST preparation, mismatch effects, and deeper primer review, use the Primer Analyzer.
 All computations run entirely client-side in your browser; your sequences are never transmitted to any server.

 The quality scoring algorithm evaluates your oligo against five criteria used by experienced primer designers: Tm range (55–65°C optimal), GC content (40–60% optimal), hairpin stability (ΔG > -3 kcal/mol), self-dimer stability (ΔG > -5 kcal/mol), and appropriate length (15–35 nt for standard primers).

-Full primer review with parameter presets, hetero-dimer checks, BLAST handoff, and mismatch effects.
+Full primer review with parameter presets, hetero-dimer checks, BLAST preparation, and mismatch effects.

 Detailed Tm analysis with salt corrections, DMSO/formamide adjustment, and batch processing.